microsoft/vscode-docs/docs/extensions/example-language-server.md

 ## Additional Language Server features

-The following language features are currently support in a language server besides code complete:
+The following language features are currently supported in a language server along with code completions:

 * _Document Highlights_: highlights all 'equal' symbols in a text document.
 * _Hover_: provides hover information for a symbol selected in a text document.
 * _Signature Help_: provides signature help for a symbol selected in a text document.
-* _Goto Definition_: provides goto definition support for a symbol selected in a text document.
+* _Goto Definition_: provides go to definition support for a symbol selected in a text document.
 * _Find References_: finds all project-wide references for a symbol selected in a text document.
 * _List Document Symbols_: lists all symbols defined in a text document.
 * _List Workspace Symbols_: lists all project-wide symbols.